bruce-hill/bb/README.md

 include, in order, `~/.config/bb` and `/etc/xdg/bb`.
 Then, `bb` will run the command `bbstartup` (the default implementation is found at [scripts/bbstartup](scripts/bbstartup), along with other default `bb` commands).
-`bbstartup` will call `bbbindkeys` and may also set up configuration options like which columns to display and what sort order to use.
+`bbstartup` will call `bbkeys` and may also set up configuration options like which columns to display and what sort order to use.
 All of these behaviors can be customized by creating custom local versions of these files in `~/.config/bb/`.
 The default versions can be found in `/etc/xdg/bb/`.